justinsvegliato/linear-program-mdp-solver/README.md

-# linear-program-mdp-solver
+# `linear-program-mdp-solver`

 This library is for solving MDPs with linear programming.

 ## Installation

-To use this library, we have to install the folllowing Python dependencies.
+To use this library, we have to install the following Python dependencies.

 ```bash
 pip install numpy